ada9000/bitbots_generator/README.md

-# ⚠️ No longer maintained, set to public for visibilty
+# ⚠️ No longer maintained (Repo set to 'Public' for Visibility)

 This is the bit_bots backend that creates and mints bit_bots.